 Sodhi is an exotic Sri Lankan curry prepared with lentils and vegetables stewed in coconut milk.
 Although sodhi is not a spicy curry, it has grown popular among the people living in & around Tirunelveli who usually enjoy spicy curries.
 Meals with sodhi served at the wedding feasts in our family is a lavish spread of creamy sodhi, pungent ginger chutney, spicy potato fries, crunchy appalam, scrumptious coconut milk dessert (payasam), sweet boondhi and fresh curd as below.
 Wedding in our family is usually hosted by bride’s family.
 However bride’s family is treated with a sumptuous meal (maruveetu sappadu) with sodhi the day after marriage, and it is a unique custom prevalent here to signify the confluence of both the families.

-Hot, sweet & sour pineapple rasam can be reveled as a comforting soup on a rainy day or winter nights.
-Usually south Indian rasam is prepared with tomato or lemon but pineapple works wonders as it elevates the flavor of rasam to a whole new level.
-You may also refer the recipes of lemon rasam & rasa vadai posted in here.
+Hot, sweet & sour rasam can be revelled as a comforting soup on a rainy day or winter nights.
+Usually south Indian rasam is prepared with tomato or lemon and also using dried neem flowers for Tamil New Year.
+But adding pineapple into rasam makes such a humble dish even more palatable as it lends a pleasant sweet & sour flavour.